Go Direct to -

 had adorned the coffin, they tore it into pieces for souvenirs.

-group of Greenwich pensioners lining the church steps and a 100 strong
+group of Greenwich pensioners lining the church steps and there was

 As the funeral car processed